18F/unit-testing-node/_pages/testing-component-integration.md

   "reaction": "evergreen_tree",
   "event_ts": "1360782804.083113"
 }
-      ✓ should be caught and logged
+    ✓ should catch and log an unanticipated error

-  6 passing (300ms)
+  6 passing (274ms)

-[16:12:01] Finished 'test' after
+[17:55:57] Finished 'test' after
 ```

 This is arguably a lot more helpful than a stack trace, at least for people